betrusted-io/gateware/README.md

  `<project_root>/deps/gateware`

-Within this gateware repo, production hardware descriptions are contained in the gateware/ subdir, and simulation testbenches in the sim/ subdir:
+Within this gateware repo, production hardware descriptions are contained in the gateware/ subdir:

  `<project_root>/deps/gateware/gateware/<module>.py`

+ Simulation testbenches in the sim/ subdir:

  `<project_root>/deps/gateware/sim/<module>/dut.py`

-Where `<module>` is the name of a given hardware function.
+It is recommended to create new simulation testbenches by using the `new_sim.py -s <module>` command in the `sim/` directory.
+This script manages a couple of subtleties that ensure the Rust workspace framework built around this simulation works correctly.

 ## Environment